timbjames/timbjames.github.com/_posts/2017-02-22-typescript-interfaces-and-optional-properties.md

 I love TypeScript after working with it (on an enterprise system) for well over a year now.
 Using it with ReactJS makes things easier and very type safe.
 No more issues with case sensitivity Javascript errors, or accidentally assigning a string to a number.
 Or so I thought!

-Recently though, we came across an issue with the type safety on some of our interfaces.
+Recently, we came across an issue with the type safety on some of our interfaces.
 These were interfaces that included only optional properties within them.

 e.g.